🎵 Audio & Speech¶

 -

-This paper introduces the Omni-MMSI task—understanding multi-person social interactions from raw audio-visual inputs (rather than pre-processed oracle social cues)—and proposes Omni-MMSI-R, a reference-guided pipeline that achieves accurate social interaction understanding via tool-generated identity-attributed social cues combined with chain-of-thought reasoning.
+Ours proposes the Omni-MMSI task—understanding multi-person social interactions from raw audio-visual inputs rather than pre-processed oracle social cues.
+It designs the Omni-MMSI-R reference-guided pipeline, achieving accurate social interaction understanding through tool-generated identity-attributed social cues combined with Chain-of-Thought (CoT) reasoning.

 - OmniRet: Efficient and High-Fidelity Omni Modality Retrieval